Envian/xiv-criterion-na-strats/guides/_ew/aai/lala/spacial-tactics.md

 > ### *![beta]4 Stacks*
 > Needs to be hit by 3 orange cubes.
 >
-> Start on 3, then dodge to 4 after you get hit by both cubes.
+> Start on 3, then dodge to 4 after you get hit by two cubes.
 >
 > {: .info-title }
 > > Melee Uptime Strats
 > > {: .mb-2 }
 > >
 > > You can start in the square next to 3, between the two orange cubes, move
-> > onto 3 after your debuff clears. *Watch your debuff, not the animation,
+> > onto 3 after your debuff clears. *Watch your debuff, not the animation.*
-> > otherwise you may get a* *![dd]Damage Down*.

 ![](./4-dodge.png)
 </div>